palekiwi-labs/agents/README.md

 Each workspace gets a unique container name based on the parent and current directory names:
 - Container name: `opencode-{parent-dir}-{current-dir}`
-- Port: Deterministically generated from directory path (32768-65535)
+- Port: Deterministically generated from container name (32768-65535)
 - Volumes: Workspace-specific cache and local directories

 ## Build Targets